 Peasants and commoners were a key part of the Peace of God, although historians and contemporaries disagree on precisely what role they played.
 The Benedictine monk Radolphus Glaber, whose Histories are one of the major sources about the Peace that is left to us, calls out the attendance of we might translate as “ordinary people” at these councils, although his phrase vulgaris plebs has a different connotation (Cowdrey, 46).
 Glaber’s account tells us that the relics of Saints were brought to a field outside the city, where miracles of healing were carried out.
 At the climax of the council, the Bishops led the assembly as, with hands held out to God, they cried out in unison, “peace, peace, peace!” (palmis extensis ad Deum, Pax, Pax, Pax, unanimiter clamarent, Cowdrey, 44-45, MacKinney, 191n2).

 Glaber is not the only source who notes the presence of commoners at these councils.
 According to an anonymous monastic chronicler from the Monastery of Saint Pierre du Puy, Bishop Guy of le Puy called a council in 979 at which he asked all the armed men (milites) and farmers (rustici) together so that “he might hear from them whatever advice they might give him on how peace might reign” (Head, 667).
 The Book of the Miracles of Saint Faith, written by Bernard of Angers in the early 11th century, tells of the council of Rodez.
-It describes the relics of four saints being brought to a pavilion in a field a mile form the city, and miracles being worked that elicited a great roar from the crowd of commoners (vulgi) that watched it (Koziol, 48-9)
+It describes the relics of four saints being brought to a pavilion in a field a mile from the city, and miracles being worked that elicited a great roar from the crowd of commoners (vulgi) that watched it (Koziol, 48-9)

 Far from simply gathering them to ask them what they thought about peace, both the Bishops who called the councils and the monastic observers who chronicled them had their own reasons to include the vulgari.
 For the chroniclers, the vulgari and the plebs were part of a millenarian story of redemption from the plague in time for the Second Coming.
 Radolphus Glaber contextualises the Peace Councils amongst the “manifold signs and prodigies which came to pass in the world … about the thousandth year from our Lord’s birth (FM).”
 These signs included endemic outbreaks of the ignis sacer, the “holy fire”, which caused blisters, rot, and widespread death, and were understood by the Monks as a punishment visited by God.
 Adhemar of Chabannes mentioned the plagues as one of the reasons to call the Council of Limoges in 994 (Cowdrey, 49).